abdurrahmanseyidoglu/candy-crush-react/README.md

-# a candy crush game simple clone in react.js to get used to react hooks, props and file structure in react.
+# a candy crush game simple clone in react.js

 <br/>